harness/developer-hub/release-notes/delegate.md

    Scaling down removes the HorizontalPodAutoscaler and PodDisruptionBudget resources.
 The Deployments, StatefulSets, DaemonSets, and Deployment Configs resources are scaled down.

-   You must configure the same infra definition as the blue/green deployment.
+   You must configure the same infrastructure definition as the blue/green deployment.
 Harness identifies resources from the release history, which is mapped to release name.
-A different infra definition configuration may lead to scaling down important resources.
+A different infrastructure definition configuration may lead to scaling down important resources.

    This is behind the feature flag `CDS_BG_STAGE_SCALE_DOWN_STEP_NG`.